 I’ve come to terms with the fact I’ve been through some heavy things, and I’m really happy with my life right now, but that doesn’t mean I don’t struggle sometimes and that’s okay.
 I’ve realized I can be both happy and sad, loved and lonely, hurting, and healing, all at the same time.”

 This story was submitted to Love What Matters by Lulu Godin from British Columbia, Canada.
-You can follow her journey on Instagram, her website, and her podcast.
+You can follow her journey on Instagram and her podcast.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more powerful stories like this:

 ‘Your dad thought he could hit me, but you will NEVER hit me.
 I’ll kill you first.’
 She was a 400-pound woman.
 I was a 9-year-old child.’: Woman survives child abuse and PTSD, repairs relationship with abusers, ‘I was born a SURVIVOR’

 ‘My psychiatrist said, ‘Technically, you’re on the highest dose I can legally prescribe you…’ At 8, I’d had my first panic attack.
 I didn’t want to live life this way anymore.’: Young woman details journey with anxiety